Asuka-dera

 Asuka-dera (飛鳥寺), also known as Hōkō-ji (法興寺), is a Buddhist temple located in the village of Asuka, Nara Prefecture, Japan.
 It currently belongs to the Shingon-shū Buzan-ha sect.
 Asuka-dera is regarded as one of the oldest temples in Japan.
-Its precincts were designated a National Historic Site in 1966.
+Its precincts were designated a National Historic Site in 1966, and registered as a World Heritage Site under Ancient Capitals of Asuka and Fujiwara in July, 2026.

 History

 Asuka-dera (Hōkō-ji) was built as the family temple of the Soga clan between the end of the 6th century and the beginning of the 7th century, and was the first Buddhist temple in Japan to have a fully-fledged temple complex.
 The history of the temple's construction from its inception to its founding is described in the Nihon Shoki, the Gangō-ji Garan Engi and Ryūki Zaizaichō, as well as other historical sources.
 According to the Nihon Shoki, the construction of Hōkō-ji (Asuka-dera) was instigated by Soga no Umako in the second year of the reign of Emperor Yōmei (587).
 Umako was opposed to the anti-Buddhist Mononobe no Moriya.
 Soga no Umako vowed to build a temple in Asuka should he defeat the Mononobe.
 On the other hand, although the Gangō-ji Garan Engi, compiled in 747, agrees that the year was 587, it gives an account of three nuns (Zenshin-ni, Zenzō-ni, and Ezen-ni) who wanted to travel to Baekje to receive the ordination.
 However, a "guest from Baekje" advised that since Japan did not have any temples for monks, they should invite Baekje monks to Japan instead.
 Emperor Yōmei then ordered Empress Suiko and Prince Shōtoku to search for land to build a temple.